 - 1/4 teaspoon cloves

 - 1/4 teaspoon nutmeg

 - Preheat oven to 180C.
 Grease and flour a cake tin and set aside.

 - In a small bowl, add the molasses and boiling water together, sprinkle the baking soda on top and stir until the mixture stops bubbling and is well blended.
 It will foam.
 Set aside for 10 minutes.

 - In a bowl, whisk together the flour, baking powder, salt, ginger, cinnamon, cloves and nutmeg.
-In a separate bowl, whisk together the egg, oil and vanilla until combined.
+In a separate bowl, whisk together the egg, oil, brown sugar and vanilla until combined.
 Pour in the molasses mixture and whisk smooth.

 - Add in the dry mix in two batches whisking until batter is combined and smooth.
 Pour batter into prepared cake tray and bake for 20 – 25 minutes until cooked through and a toothpick or knife comes out with a few moist crumbs or clean.
 Allow cake to cool for about 30 minutes in the tin then remove onto a wire rack to cool completely.